jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Hello Stargazer!
 I'm glad you came aboard.
 If it wasn't for you, the future would exist only in science fiction.
 Now because of you, we can start Techvolution.
 While I dearly hope Left/Right politics gets better, I don't think we should wait and see—it's much safer to make the future happen now.

 There's lots of work ahead.
-But we've done it many times before, the Minutemen, Abolitionist, Civil Rights, Environmental, movements have all changed the world.
+But we've done it many times before, the Minutemen, Abolitionist, Civil Rights, Environmental movements have all changed the world.
 While I, unfortunately, can't tell you what your journey will be like.
 You can be your own celebrity.
-I'm sure you'll soon love to tag #installsolarpanels, #forgetrushhour, #newsmallbusiness.
+I'm sure you'll soon love to tag #installsolarpanels, #forgetrushhour, #newsmallbusiness, #smallhomeliving.

 And if you like, you can follow my trek to make our society better.
 I'll be your guide.